adrianlarion/simple-awk/README.md

 subscript is 13
 bilbo again and frodo
 ```
-* Note how this array is not contigous.
+* Note how this array is not contiguous.
 It is sparse.
 The indexes between 0-3 and 3-13 don't exist and are not assigned automatically.
 Kinda make sense since awk uses strings and NOT integers as indexes/subscripts.

 #### Delete array elems